datascisteven/Melanoma-Image-Classification/README.md

 ## Evaluation:

-In handling imbalanced There were the metrics I monitored in the training process:
+In handling imbalanced datasets, these were the metrics I monitored in the training process:

 - Accuracy
 - Precision (Positive Predictive Value)